blinktrace · development record

 Established the spatial CNN baseline

-Built an appearance-based detector around face crops and started evaluating it under held-out generation methods.
-The key lesson was that benchmark-style performance means very little without stronger split discipline.
+Built an appearance-based detector around EfficientNet-B0 face crops and started evaluating it under held-out generation methods.
+The key lesson: benchmark-style performance means very little without stronger split discipline.

 Established the temporal GRU baseline